ZeroOneKaran/Data-Analytics-Project-Workbook/README.md

  * Data Analytics Concepts
  * SQL Queries
+ * Tableau Projects
- * Python projects
+ * Python Projects
  * and much more!

-I am hoping to explore the ever-so-fascinating world of data analytics through these projects, and bring value to my community through my work.
+I am hoping to explore the ever-so-fascinating world of data analytics through these projects, and bring value to the community through my work.